Randwarf/StellarisUnityLore/Kwerdan Lore/Vitapine.md

 During pre-unification era Vitapine is exclusively used by ruling class - Kings and nobles in [[United Kingdom of Kal'vah]], and overseers and high ranking [[Desert-Weavers]] in [[Federation of Desert-Weavers]].

+[[Unified Kwerdanity]] restricted the recreational use of Vitapine and made it only accessable